 Now it's time for you to decide how you would like to tell your story.
-Some teens like to write their own book, while other teens like to express what happened using poetry, songs, cartoon strips, puppet shows, radio/talk shows, etc. You and your therapist can talk about creative ways to tell about the traumatic event(s) that happened to you.
+Some kids like to make their own book, while other kids like to express what happened to them using poetry, songs, cartoon strips, puppet shows, radio/talk shows, etc. You and your therapist can talk about creative ways to tell about the upsetting/confusing thing(s) that happened to you.
 You get to decide what form you want your story to take.
-Don't forget to use the "Feelings 1-10" worksheet (on the next page) for each session.
+Don't forget to use the "Feelings 1-10" worksheet (on the next page) for each session!